Lenalidomide (Revlimid®) is a targeted therapy drug used to treat myeloma, mantle cell lymphoma and myelodysplastic syndromes (MDS).

 Raised blood sugar levels

-Sometimes this treatment may raise your blood sugar levels.
-This may make you
+This treatment may raise your blood sugar levels.
+Symptoms of raised blood sugar include:

 If you have diabetes, your blood sugar levels may be higher than usual.
 Your doctor will talk to you about how to manage this.